lbechberger/MLinPractice/Documentation.md

 74.0  | 2.0 |	0.0 |	1.0 |	1.0 |	0.09417513012886047 |	4.0
 ... | ... | ... | ... | ... | ... | ...

 Another important point to mention regarding the HashingVectorizer feauture, is that because it outputs multiple values (in our case a list of 1024 features per tweet), it had to fit our framework of unique values per feature column.
-Due to this, we extracted all 1024 features and added them to individual columns alongside the 7 features above, making the feature space of length ( _ ,1031).
+Due to this, we extracted all 1024 features and added them to individual columns alongside the 7 features above, making the feature space of length ( _ ,131079).
 We also decided to do this to avoid any kind of feature outweighing that might occur.

 ## Dimensionality Reduction

 At first, we tried reducing the dimensionality using a few methods like the `sklearn` integrated PCA.
 But when looking at the before and after results, it did not change much, and even changed crucial parts about the HashingVectorizer which even sometimes affected the performance negatively.
-At the end, we only kept the dimensionality reductor that was already implemented, namely being the ```K-Best selector``` using mutual information.
+At the end, we only kept the dimensionality reductor that was already implemented, namely being the ```K-Best selector``` using mutual information or chi2.

 ## Classification